sfc-gh-akelkar/rcm-use-cases-demo/RCM_Strategic_Analysis_and_Snowflake_Roadmap.md

 ### Company Overview

-**Quadax, Inc.** is a leading provider of healthcare revenue cycle management (RCM) solutions, founded in 1973 and headquartered in Cleveland, Ohio.
-With over 50 years of industry experience and approximately 1,100 employees, Quadax has established itself as a trusted partner for healthcare organizations seeking to optimize their financial and operational performance.
+This **leading RCM organization** is a provider of healthcare revenue cycle management (RCM) solutions, with over 50 years of industry experience and approximately 1,100 employees.
+The organization has established itself as a trusted partner for healthcare organizations seeking to optimize their financial and operational performance.

 The company serves a diverse client base including hospitals, health systems, laboratories, physician practices, post-acute care facilities, and specialized sectors such as durable medical equipment (DME) providers and pathology groups.

 ### Core Business Model
-Quadax operates as a technology-enabled service provider, combining advanced AI-powered software solutions with high-touch, personalized service delivery to create a hybrid model that differentiates them from pure-technology competitors.
+The organization operates as a technology-enabled service provider, combining advanced AI-powered software solutions with high-touch, personalized service delivery to create a hybrid model that differentiates them from pure-technology competitors.

 ### Key Offerings